 Tag Archive for: fertilize

-Pruning tree suckers
+Pruning tree suckers in the summer desert garden

-I don’t need to tell you that early summer in the desert garden is hot.
+I don’t need to tell you that early summer desert garden is hot.
 In mid-June, we typically experience several days of extreme heat.
 I have many people who ask me what garden tasks CAN they do in their garden right now.

 Well, the answer is an easy one…